canidlogic/jacques/README.md

     http://localhost:8080/

-This server is only intended to be used on a local machine for offline use of webapps and testing webpages locally.
-It is not secured for use on networks.
-As such, you may only start on local ports in range [1024, 65535].
+This server is only intended to be used on a local machine or personal LAN for offline use of webapps and testing webpages locally.
+It is not secured for use on public networks.
+For local use, you should only start on local ports in range [1024, 65535].

+You may start on ports in range [0, 1023] only if you `sudo` the script so it runs as root.  __This is dangerous.__  It means that other computers beyond just the local box can access the HTTP server, and remember that Jacques is not secured for use on public networks!
+This use is valid, however, if you are only going to be serving pages on a personal LAN.
+You can use `ifconfig` to figure out the IP address of the local box.
+Example return of `ifconfig`:

+    eth0: flags=4099<UP,BROADCAST,MULTICAST>  mtu 1500
+            ether 01:23:45:67:89:ab  txqueuelen 1000  (Ethernet)
+            RX packets 0  bytes 0 (0.0 B)
+            RX errors 0  dropped 0  overruns 0  frame 0
+            TX packets 0  bytes 0 (0.0 B)
+            TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+    lo: flags=73<UP,LOOPBACK,RUNNING>  mtu 65536
+            inet 127.0.0.1  netmask 255.0.0.0
+            inet6 ::1  prefixlen 128  scopeid 0x10<host>
+            loop  txqueuelen 1000  (Local Loopback)
+            RX packets 2211  bytes 9808418 (9.3 MiB)
+            RX errors 0  dropped 0  overruns 0  frame 0
+            TX packets 2211  bytes 9808418 (9.3 MiB)
+            TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+    wlan0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
+            inet 192.168.1.5  netmask 255.255.255.0  broadcast 192.168.1.255
+            ether cd:ef:01:23:45:67  txqueuelen 1000  (Ethernet)
+            RX packets 2512  bytes 1424774 (1.3 MiB)
+            RX errors 0  dropped 0  overruns 0  frame 0
+            TX packets 3130  bytes 2847507 (2.7 MiB)
+            TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

+The `eth0` entry refers to the Ethernet connection, which is not currently plugged in here.
+The `lo` is a local loopback device.
+The `wlan0` entry is the current wireless connection.
+The `inet` field of `wlan0` is `192.168.1.5` which means that you can connect to this computer from other computers on the LAN at that address.
+If you run `sudo jcqhttp.pl` on port `80` (the default HTTP port) on this machine, you can access the HTTP server on `http://192.168.1.5/` from other machines on the LAN.
+If you already have an HTTP server running on that port, you may need to use a different port, in which case you would visit the site like `http://192.168.1.5:85/` on port 85, for example.
+Only ports below 1024 will be accessible from other machines on the network.

+Jacques will print a warning if you pass a port number below 1024.
+The server will fail to start unless you are running it on root with `sudo`.

 The other parameter is the path to a JSON file that describes the website the server should serve.
 An example JSON file looks like this: